JDulin/ElevatorPlayground/README.md

 and only assigns elevators whose possible destinations intersect with the possible requested destinations of a person to be picked up.
-Essentially, pickup requests are only assigned to elevators whose set of possible destinations is a subset of the set of possible destinations of the elevator.
+Essentially, pickup requests are only assigned to elevators whose set of possible destinations is a superset of the set of possible destinations of the elevator.

-(Note: This may not work in practice.
-I have heard disturbing rumors of bugs in this hastily assembled code.)
+(Note: I have heard disturbing rumors of bugs in this code.)

-The ultimate goal of the elevator dispatch algorithm is to never have a passenger in an elevator pass the same floor twice.
+The simplest aspiration of the elevator dispatch algorithm is to never have a passenger in an elevator pass the same floor twice.

 ## Running code

-Build and run using Scala Build Tool (sbt) with specified parameters for the number of elevators and the height of the building you want to simulate.
+Build and run using Scala Build Tool (sbt) by specifying parameters for the number of elevators and the height of the building you want to simulate.
 For example,